0b5cur8/SMTP---Enumerate-Users-With-Bash-Script-Wordlist/README.txt

 # SMTP---Enumerate-Users-With-Bash-Script-Wordlist
 This script connects to an SMTP server via telnet then sends a VRFY command to the SMTP server for each line in a wordlist file.
-The response from the server is then printed to the console.
+The response from the server is then printed in the terminal.

 Dependencies: Requires an empty line at the end of the wordlist and telnet.